 Who is required to take the capstone course?

 All students of CFP Board-Registered Programs whose initial dates of matriculation (initial enrollment) occur on or after January 1, 2012 will be required to take the capstone course.
 Individuals who register to take the CFP® exam under "Challenge" status will be required to take the capstone course if their first sitting for the exam is March 2012 or later.
-Individuals who enroll in multiple registered programs will be required to take the course if they enrolled in their latest program after January 1, 2012, regardless of when they began their first program.
+Individuals who enroll in multiple registered programs will be required to take the course even if they enrolled in their most recent program before January 1, 2012.

 When should the capstone course be completed?